slinGitHub/CheckInsetWeb/index.md

 (Old Releases)

+### CheckInset Usage
+1. Add multiple pictures from all your catheter positions
+2. Add your present catheter positions and edit application date

 ### CheckInset Features
 - Add your own pictures from your catheter positions
 - Cartoonification of your pictures on your phone (Tflite model)